 Once your design is drawn up, you can think about what type of material you want and what pattern best fits the space.

 The next stage in laying a patio with paving slabs is to dig out the area to an approximate depth of 150mm below the proposed surface.

 When this is done, mark out the ground to match your paper plan.
 Use wooden pegs, a builder square, some string and a spirit level.

-Peg out the highest and lowest points first, making sure the slope is appropriate then 'fill in' the gaps with intermediate wooden pegs.
+Peg out the highest and lowest points first, making sure the slope is appropriate, then 'fill in' the gaps with spaced out wooden pegs.
 These pegs can be used to attach strings that will mark out the appropriate levels as work proceeds.

 Next, lay down a good hardcore sub-base layer to a depth of at least 60mm over the whole surface area.
 This is a stage that is often skimped by amateurs, but it is an essential part of the operation.

 The sub-base layer not only disperses all the weight placed on the paving slabs above but also acts as a drainage system, allowing surplus water to soak away from any buildings.

 Use a rake to smooth out the hardcore, then employ a wacker plate to compress the aggregate and provide a good solid base.